jmcamachor1/hmm_path_attraction_poisoning/README.md

-# Code for the factorial analysis of  poisoning HMM path attraction problem
+# Code for the factorial analysis of HMM poisoning - path attraction problem

 Install package using